The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Introduction

-\item[$(b)$] Otherwise, $\HS(t)$ is the maximum of the Horton-Strahler numbers of the subtrees $t_1,...,t_k$ that are attached to the root, plus one if that maximum is not uniquely achieved.
-Namely,
+\item[$(b)$] Otherwise, $\HS(t)$ is the maximum of the Horton--Strahler numbers of the subtrees $t_1,...,t_k$ that are attached to the root, plus one if that maximum is not uniquely achieved:

-\end{compactenum} $\; $ $ \square$ \end{definition} \noi Alternatively, $\HS(t)$ is also the height of the largest perfect binary tree that can be embedded into $t$ (see Section \ref{genHSsec} for more details).
-In this article, we provide estimates on the Horton-Strahler number of critical Galton-Watson trees conditioned to be large.
+\end{longlist} \end{definition} \noi Alternatively, $\HS(t)$ is also the height of the largest perfect binary tree that can be embedded into $t$ (see Section~\ref{genHSsec} for more details).
+In this article, we provide estimates on the Horton--Strahler number of critical Galton--Watson trees conditioned to be large.
 Before discussing our results precisely, let us provide a brief history with general references on related topics.